Written by Pradeep

 Then again, a few couples who conceived easily during the first time are confronted with greater issues once they try for conceiving for the second time.
 This makes us take a critical lesson in human science– one cannot control fertility and also past successes in fertility don’t mean or assures a future success for it.

 Secondary infertility is an incapability to conceive a subsequent time after conceiving the first baby without any effort.
-According to some research that was done in this field, it was found that secondary infertility is much common than primary infertility.
-Which means the range of couples who battle with conceiving the second child is really higher than the range of couples who had a troublesome time getting pregnant the first time.
+According to some research that was done in this field, it was found secondary infertility is much more common than primary infertility.
+This means the range of couples who battle with conceiving a second child is really higher than the range of couples who had a troublesome time getting pregnant the first time.

 Generally, couples are observed to follow a ‘wait and see’ perspective.
 But, this often makes the untreated issues become untreatable issues.This is because waiting also means that you can develop medical issues like fibroids that didn’t show up before.
 Read more on age and fertility.

 There are several issues that can be developed in the course of the first delivery or after the first delivery, which may hinder the ability to conceive the second time.
 Some conditions that (may be) present during the first pregnancy, which did not hinder with the fertility and successful delivery can get worsen in due course of time.
 The issues may be in the male or female or both.

 Experts say, even though it is very rare to conceive naturally the second time when the first pregnancy occurred after an IVF procedure, it is not completely impossible.
 The success rate also depends on the reasons you went for IVF for your first pregnancy.